Jacques Fath collection

 Biographical / Historical

 Jacques Fath was born in Lafitte, France, on September 12, 1912.
 He began a career in bookkeeping, later becoming a trader at the Paris Bourse from 1930 to 1932.
 Fath opened his couture house in 1936.
-In 1937, Fath showed his first fashion collection in Paris but had to wait until 1940 to reopened his salon.
+In 1937, Fath showed his first fashion collection in Paris but had to wait until 1940 to reopen his salon.
 After the war, Fath added a perfume line in 1945.
 Fath designed a ready-to-wear collection for American manufacturer Joseph Halpert in 1948.
 Fath is considered to be part of the "big three" post-war Parisian designers, along with Dior and Balmain.
 In 1954, Fath launched a ready-to-wear collection in Paris.
 Unfortunately, in November of that year, Fath passed away at the age of 42.

 Full Extent